Published September 23, 2022

 IronPDF Features

 IronPDF is a powerful PDF converter that can handle almost any task that a browser can handle.
 The .NET library for developers makes it simple to create, read, and manipulate PDF files.
 IronPDF uses the Google Chrome engine to convert HTML to PDF files.
-Among other web technologies, IronPDF supports HTML, ASPX, Razor HTML, and MVC View.
-IronPDF supports the Microsoft .NET applications (both ASP.NET Web applications and traditional Windows applications).
+Among other web technologies, IronPDF supports HTML, ASPX, Razor Pages, and MVC View.
+IronPDF supports Microsoft .NET applications (both ASP.NET Web Applications and traditional Windows Applications).
 IronPDF can also be used to make attractive PDF documents.

-IronPDF allows us to create PDF files from HTML files containing JavaScript, CSS, and image files.
+IronPDF can create PDF files from HTML files containing JavaScript, CSS, and image files.

 IronPDF can generate a document from a URL.
 For login behind HTML login forms, it also allows the use of custom network login credentials, user agents, proxies, cookies, HTTP headers, and form variables.